PicsArt/cppbind/docs/02_first_steps/05_array_tutorial.rst

 CppBind API annotations inside class/function doxygen style comments.
 CppBind offers another mechanism for writing annotations in this scenario: it's possible to write annotations in separate config yaml files.

-Let's consider we have an ``Array`` class which is declared in a third party library:
+Let's consider we have an ``Array`` class which is declared in a third-party library:

 .. literalinclude:: /../examples/tutorials/array/cxx/array.hpp
     :language: cpp